Jump to main content

 How is IBD diagnosed?

-Since many different things could be causing your symptoms, your doctor will ask you some questions about you and your family's medical history.
+Since many different things could be causing your symptoms, your healthcare provider will ask you some questions about your and your family’s medical history.
 They will also do a physical exam and run some tests, like these.

-These tests will also help your doctor figure out if your condition is mild or severe or somewhere in between.
-That's important because it helps your doctor determine what type of treatment approach may be right for you.
+These tests will also help your healthcare provider figure out if your condition is mild or severe or somewhere in between.
+That’s important because it helps your care team determine what type of treatment approach may be right for you.

 What causes IBD?